cecid/hermes-docs/docs/source/installation.rst

 #.
 Check the sent message using the script :program:`as2-history`.

-   This program retrieves the list of sent/received message from Hermes 2.
+   This program retrieves the list of sent/received message from Hermes.

    .. code-block:: none